flinders ranges tours

 Locking systems

-Many poles use a “twist lock” camming mechanism that allows you to adjust the length of the sections and then lock them into place – remember “righty tighty – lefty loosey”.
+Twist Lock: Many poles use a “twist lock” camming mechanism that allows you to adjust the length of the sections and then lock them into place – remember “righty tighty – lefty loosey”.
 In cheaper poles (and even some of the more expensive ones), these mechanisms often fail and stop locking properly, especially once you make the mistake of extending your pole sections a bit too far.
 Look at the measurements on your poles and there will be a “STOP” mark at some point.
 Never extend the poles further than this mark.
 Become familiar with these measurement marks and note the position (measurement) at which your poles are the right length for you.
-All good walking poles for seniors and adults should be able to slide or fold down to their shortest length easily in order to fit comfortably into your suitcase or backpack.
+All good walking poles for adults should be able to slide or fold down to their shortest length easily in order to fit comfortably into your suitcase or backpack.

-The brand Black Diamond uses a trade-marked “flick lock” mechanism which is a lot more trustworthy than the “twist lock” option.
+Flick Lock: The brand Black Diamond uses a trade-marked “flick lock” mechanism which is a lot more trustworthy than the “twist lock” option.
 But you will pay a bit more for this.

-You might also want to consider “fixed length” poles.
+Fixed Length: You might also want to consider “fixed length” poles.
 Here, the sections of the poles are joined together by a flexible rubber connection and simply lock into place when you extend the poles to their full length.
 You can’t adjust the length of the poles, and you’ll need to buy the right length poles for your height.
 This type of pole tends to be more expensive and are generally lighter (carbon fibre).

-I use two “Black Diamond Distance Carbon-Z” trekking poles when I walk.
-These are designed for mountain running and are very light.
-As a result, however, they may not be as strong as heavier poles.
 If you were to trip and need to catch all your weight on your poles, make sure they are strong enough for the job.
 This is worth discussing with a knowledgeable shop assistant if you are uncertain.

 How long should my poles be?